Elcaro-Software/Rsms-project/opm.md

 A **real object** contains source code and (compiled) object code (bytecode).

-Compiling an object is recursive compilation of all invalid objects the object depends on, and the object itself.
+Compiling an object is a recursive compilation of all invalid objects the object depends on, and the object itself.

 ## Design goals